Best Practices in a Distributive Negotiation - Explained

 - Economics, Finance, & Analytics

-What procedures are considered best practices in a distributive negotiation?
+What is the best way to handle a distributive negotiation?

 As previously discussed, a distributive negotiation is generally competitive in nature.
 One party gains in a negotiation at the expense of the other party.